metadata-research/yamz/README.md

 ## Import Legacy Entries

-    It is no longer necessary to run the scripts to import legacy entries.
-Please follow the instructions for backups below to import the entries into a new instance of yamz.
+To import existing data to a new instance of YAMZ, please follow the instructions in the [Database Backup and Restoration](#backups) section below.
+This is the recommended approach rather than running individual import scripts.

 ## OAuth Credentials and appkey